Cancel anytime

 Investment Approach and Strategy

-Strategy: IBD aims to track the Inspire Corporate Bond Impact Index, which screens corporate bonds based on biblical values.
+Strategy: IBD aims to track the Inspire Corporate Bond Impact Index, a rules-based index that selects investment grade corporate bonds based on financial merit and positive alignment with biblical values.

 Market Position